 - make arrangements for the proper administration of its financial affairs and to secure that one of its Officers has the responsibility for the administration of those affairs.
-In this Authority, that Officer is the County Treasurer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.
+In this Authority, that Officer is the Director of Finance; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.

-Responsibilities of the County Treasurer
+Responsibilities of the Director of Finance

-The County Treasurer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom ('the Code of Practice').
+The Director of Finance is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code of Practice').

-In preparing this Statement of Accounts, the County Treasurer has:
+In preparing this Statement of Accounts, the Director of Finance has:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice;
+- · selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice;

-The County Treasurer has also:
+The Director of Finance has also: